Rouji/blog/content/posts/charybis/index.md

 To figure out what ID a button has, use `libinput debug-events`

 ## Compiling/Flashing
-After double-pressing the reset button, the splinky presents itself as a USB storage device, which you're supposed to copy your .uf2 firmware file.
+After double-pressing the reset button, the splinky presents itself as a USB storage device, which you're supposed to copy your .uf2 firmware file to.
 Slightly convoluted way of doing things, but it's nice for compatibility/cross-platformness, since no special software is needed for flashing.
 Annoying to automate though.
 I do something like this:
 ```bash